Mattress Assembly Instructions

 1. Empty each box.
 Identify all components: you should have a zippered casing and the correct number of latex pieces.
 For solid Queen or King layers, you’ll need a helper.

-2. Look for stickers at head and foot: Soft, Medium, or Firm.
+2. Look for stamps at head and foot: "S" for Soft, "M" for Medium, or "F" for Firm.

 1. Spread out the casing on the platform or foundation; the zipper-stop goes at the foot of the bed.